bwright70/Guide-to-Legos/README.md

 Extrude the small circle up to the face of the bottom of the brick and then pattern the whole sketch with distance of 8mm and the instances #Columns - 1.
 Open up your configurations table and suppress the new feature for all configurations where rows are greater than 1 and the 1x1.

 Congradulations you just made the Cylinders that provide friction on 1 by X bricks!

+## And so It Begins

+At this point hopefully nothing is broken.
+If it is go back and figure out what you did wrong and try to fix it.
+The most important thing to know before you start building legos is that no one is going to help you because no one can.
+There are no offical lego dimensions (for obvious reasons) and so when building parts it comes down to guessing, making assumtions based on verifiable information, and a whole lot of trial and error.
+I grabbed the lego brick I was trying to make and looked at it while designing it in onshape.
+I also always had a [Side Plate](https://www.bricklink.com/v2/catalog/catalogitem.page?P=44728&ccName=6117972#T=C&C=85) for measuring lego bricks to find out what the dimensions were.